image of caduceus

 Continuing Education for Pain Management Clinics

-Board Rule 195.3(d), the medical director or owner/operator of the pain management clinic, must on annual basis, ensure all personnel are properly licensed and, if applicable, have the requisite training to include 10 hours of continuing medical education (CME) annually in the area of pain management.
+Per Board Rule 172.3, the medical director of a pain management clinic must, on an biennial basis, ensure that all personnel (including the medical director) are properly licensed, and if applicable, trained to include 10 hours of continuing medical education (CME) related to pain management.
 This CME requirement applies to all personnel providing medical services to the patients (including, but not limited to: PAs, x-ray techs, phlebotomists, RNs, MAs, etc.).
 Office staff, such as managers, janitors, etc. who do not provide medical services, would not be required to meet the CME requirement, but would need to be listed in response to a pain clinic audit which requires listing all clinic personnel for that clinic.

 Please contact the Registration Department at Registrations@tmb.state.tx.us if you have any additional questions.